evison/gnn_cff/README.md

-# gnn_cff
+# Code for paper "Learning and Evaluating Graph Neural Network Explanations based on Counterfactual and Factual Reasoning (WWW 2022)"
 ## Overall
 Pytorch implementation for paper
 "Learning and Evaluating Graph Neural Network Explanations based on Counterfactual and Factual Reasoning".

 ![](pic/overview.png)
 ### Paper link: